vimc/montagu-api/spec/spec.md

        "Hib3",   1996,    50,     "AGO",       "Angola",          5000,     1000,      NA,    5670
        "Hib3",   1997,    50,     "AGO",       "Angola",          6000,     1200,      NA,    5870

 ## POST /modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/{scenario-id}/estimates/
+** DEPRECATED **
+Adds a new burden estimate.

+Can only by invoked if:

+* The touchstone is `open`
+* The relevant responsibility set is `incomplete`

+Required permissions: Scoped to modelling group: `estimates.write`, `responsibilities.read`.

+Takes CSV data in the following format.
+Note that the last four columns are based on which outcomes you wish to upload values for.
+More or fewer columns are allowed so long as all the outcome columns correspond to allowed burden outcomes in the database.

+    "disease", "year", "age", "country", "country_name", "cohort_size", "deaths", "cases", "dalys" "Hib3",   1996,    50,     "AFG",  "Afghanistan",         10000,     1000,    2000,      NA
+       "Hib3",   1997,    50,     "AFG",  "Afghanistan",         10500,      900,    2000,      NA
+       "Hib3",   1996,    50,     "AGO",       "Angola",          5000,     1000,      NA,    5670
+       "Hib3",   1997,    50,     "AGO",       "Angola",          6000,     1200,      NA,    5870

+## POST /modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/{scenario-id}/estimate-set/
 Creates a new, empty burden estimate set.

 Can only by invoked if: